 Is this program for me?

-The Minor in Human Development & Family Studies (HDFS) provides a broadly based study of the intellectual, emotional, social, and moral development of individuals and families.
+The Minor in Human Development & Family Sciences (HDFS) provides a broadly based study of the intellectual, emotional, social, and moral development of individuals and families.

 What will I learn?